HemantSuman/npm-number-to-word/README.md

-# Convert Number To Words
+# Convert Number To Word
-Contains some function for converting numbers into words.
+Contains some function for converting numbers into word.

 ### Install
-`npm install npm-number-to-words`
+`npm install npm-number-to-word`

 ### API